 But what’s the difference between them, and which one is right for you?

-We detail below the differences between these two types of clarinet materials as well as which options are in the market and what considerations you need to have when buying each of these materials.
+We detail below the differences between these two types of clarinet materials as well as which options are in the market and what considerations you need to have when buying a wooden vs a plastic clarinet.

 The Most Common Clarinet Materials